Michael Koresky on Dressed to Kill

 I’m not exactly sure when Brian De Palma was first crowned the “master of suspense,” but it’s certainly a moniker that has dogged him his entire career.
 So, what does it mean?
 That he’s a skilled technician, undoubtedly; that he has the wherewithal and stamina to elicit from the medium all the expectancy, foreboding, and tension that an audience can handle.
 Even before he made, with 1973’s Sisters, his first explicit foray into the Hitchcockian territory that would end up holding him in thrall, yet which he would also wield with ever sharper precision in the coming decades, De Palma proved with the cleansingly schizo Hi, Mom! that he could expertly utilize fear as a central narrative tactic.
 For all of Hi, Mom!’s groovy-scuzzy Travis Bickle–anticipating, streetwise social satire, it’s the half-hour performance-art sketch “Be Black Baby” that everyone first recalls, its obscured black-and-white 16mm thrusting the viewer into possibly the most subjective assault in Seventies American cinema.
 It must have disconcerted some that the same basic techniques used to induce audiences into a panicky paranoia over racial identification and social injustice (the locus of guilt and terror flows freely from white to black and back again over the course of the “Be Black Baby” exercise) would later be made grandiose, glossy, and disreputable in their application to genre filmmaking: high anxiety wrought via self-identification and witnessing.
 Or more exact, the terror that occurs when one's fantasies suddenly become realities.

 In his greatest thrillers, De Palma doesn’t so much manipulate audiences as hijack them, holding them hostage through bouts of intolerable mounting anxiety, before letting them go, but only through bloody catharsis.
 But how does he accomplish this?
 His suspense tactics move past the literal into the realm of the mind; the spiral of unending terror brings Carrie, The Fury, Blow Out, Body Double, and Raising Cain all to the boiling point, leaving audiences nearly tipsy with fatalism—rarely does such bleakness leave one feeling such exhilaration.
 Is it simple prurience that brings De Palma’s films so much closer to the black than their Hitchcock forebears?
 Or perhaps he simply extends his idol’s sadistic teasing to its logical conclusion: Raymond Burr’s scowling malevolence in Rear Window becomes a full-blown drill-bit to the abdomen in Body Double; Vertigo’s flirtation with sexual deviance and necrophilia becomes Obsession’s literal incestuous coupling; and of course, Psycho’s mommy-complex cross-dressing becomes Dressed to Kill’s erectile-dysfunctional slasher.
 Perhaps it’s the ridiculously belabored and hilariously graphic final speech in Dressed to Kill, not as lengthy as that in Psycho, but infinitely more, uh, detailed, that perfectly illustrates De Palma’s penchant for referencing the formerly designated “master of suspense”: everything’s a little cruder, a little more self-conscious, and far more extravagant.
-That said, what if we were to look at Dressed to Kill, with its nearly templated Janet Leigh mini-narrative and its transvestite twist, as completely independent from Psycho?
+That said, what if we were to look at Dressed to Kill, with its nearly templated Janet Leigh mini-narrative and its "transvestite" twist, as completely independent from Psycho?
 What would be left, and what would be gained?

 Arguably, Dressed to Kill (1980), when released from the shackles of its medium-shattering ancestor, is the more thrilling of the two works, more zeroed in on the psychological resonances of its characters and more gloriously overripe in its orchestration.
-Whereas Psycho remains clinical, almost documentary-like in its precision and TV-ish in its visual approach, Dressed to Kill exists almost completely within a liminal state: Dressed to Kill is the feverish sex-and-mutilation fantasy one might have after viewing Psycho and then overdosing on too much merlot and Chinese food.
+Whereas Psycho remains clinical, almost documentary-like in its precision and TV-ish in its visual approach, Dressed to Kill exists almost completely within a liminal state: Dressed to Kill is the feverish sex-and-mutilation fantasy one might have after viewing Psycho and then overdosing on too much merlot and Chinese takeout.
 The greatest focal point of contention surrounding the film is just whose fantasy the film is; already from the steamy, softcore opening shot, which slowly peeks around the corner into an open-doored bathroom, De Palma has established multiple possibilities of point of view, which only become further confused and repeated and doubled as the film continues.
 Ostensibly what we’re watching is the fantasizing of Kate Miller (Angie Dickinson), both voyeur and exhibitionist, at once on display behind the glass of the sliding shower door and concealed by its thick, steaming fog.
 Her husband, mere feet away, shaving at the sink, sees and doesn’t see her, as she begins to caress her body, patched together with close-ups of the pubic hair and breasts of a body double clearly not in her late forties, as was Dickinson at this point in her career.
 Tender self-massaging segues to rape fantasy—suddenly Kate is grabbed from behind, mouth covered, as she tries to scream.
 A cut to Kate being unceremoniously mounted by her faceless husband (we only see him from the back or in long shots throughout the film) reveals it to have been her daydream while being given one of his “wham-bang specials,” as she later describes it to her psychiatrist, Dr. Elliott (Michael Caine).
 As with the opening sequence of Carrie, which slowed down a post-gym-class locker-room into an erotic idyll, the pornographic nature of the scene and the lascivious eye of the camera all clue us in to the fact that someone else is watching: Kate’s fantasies are not her own.

 This lack of control over one’s own desires comes to encompass all of Dressed to Kill, which both opens and closes with nightmares tinged with erotic promise, as well as takes as its central protagonists a man and a woman whose sexual desires quite literally collide in death.
 The film's suspense stems from this terrifying subjectivity: it's someone else's dream, but we can't wake up from it.
 Coming at the end of a decade of unprecedented sexual American liberation, Dressed is merely one of a string of films (Looking for Mr. Goodbar, Cruising) that seemed to punish their characters for their promiscuity; if the reactionary politics so ideologically cemented in those other films, with their seedy depictions of city night-life and predatory urban decay, surface in Dressed to Kill, they take a backseat to the dreamworlds in which these people must navigate to find their realities.
 It’s the endless shifting of perceptions, between predator and prey, protector and murderer, dreamer and voyeur, that makes this frenzy of fears and desires, reflected in doubled mirrors and split screens (in one stunning case in the same shot), so profoundly upsetting.